Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 At the suggestion of his wife, he decided to get some life and business coaching to help him get out of this overwhelm and back to the family life and hobbies he used to enjoy.

-John was suffering from the trap many small business people fall into - they think they have to do everything (or almost everything) themselves.
+John was suffering from the trap many small business people fall into - they think they have to do everything (or almost everything) themselves to get it right.

-One of the things he realised was that he needed to let go of his fear of delegation (in case it didn't work out), if ever he was to get out of the overwhelm he was in.
+One of the things John realised was that he needed to let go of his fear of delegation (in case it didn't work out), if ever he was to get out of the overwhelm he was in and move forward.

-The first step was to give his existing member of staff - Allen - more responsibility as a project manager to see how that would work.
-And to make sure he kept checking in with him on how it was going.
+The first step was to give his Allen more responsibility as project manager to see how that would work and, for his own peace of mine, to make sure he kept checking in with him on how it was going.
 He also asked Allen to start creating an operations manual, so that if he left the company at any time, John wouldn’t have to start training someone else from scratch.

-He acknowledged he needed to do this and fortunately the son was very willing to enter the business and learn the ropes to see if he could commit to running it.
+He resolved to do this and fortunately the son was very willing to enter the business and learn the ropes to see if he could commit to taking it over when the time came.

-We also examined all the jobs John was doing to see what could be delegated.
-He started to look at seeing employing or outsourcing some of these tasks, not as drain on the business finances but as an investment in the future.
+We also made a list of all the jobs John was doing in the running of the business to see what could be delegated.
+John started accepting that employing more staff or outsourcing some of these tasks, was not a drain on the business finances but could be viewed as an investment in the future.

-If a client acknowledges it is time to make some changes to make their business work better but are not sure what to do, help them identify what needs to happen, help them make a plan and take the uncertainty out of moving forward with confidence.
+If a business coaching client acknowledges it is time to make some changes to make their business work better but are not sure what to do, help them identify what needs to happen, and make a plan and take the fear and uncertainty out of moving forward with confidence.

-One of the first things we had to address was that Francis no longer had a multitude of departments available at the press of a button to use as a resource or pass her problems on for solution.
-She would have sole responsibility for designing, manufacturing, marketing, administration, accounts and distribution.
+One of the first things we had to address was that Francis no longer had a multitude of departments available at the press of a button to use as a resource or pass things on to. f She would have sole responsibility for designing, manufacturing, marketing, administration, accounts and distribution.

 Francis just didn’t know where to start.

 I got her to do a SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats) The strengths, of course, were designing and marketing.
-On the weakness side were manufacturing setting up and keeping accounting records and distribution of her products.
+On the weakness side were manufacturing setting up and keeping accounting records and distribution of her products of which she had no experience.

 The opportunities were good.
 Plenty of people had told her they loved her designs and she had even had interest from a buyer for a large department store.

-One of the threats was distribution.
-Although she might have a great product, no distribution channels meant her products would just sit in her garage.
-Another was that record keeping and accounting were not something she was good at or enjoyed doing which tied in with the weaknesses.
+One of the main challenges and threats was distribution.
+Although she might have a great product, no efficient distribution channels meant her products could end up just sitting in her garage.
+A weakness was that record keeping and accounting were not something she was good at or enjoyed doing which tied.

-Although Francis was starting small by working from home, she realised she still had to think big and outsource those weaknesses so she could concentrate on what would be the lifeblood of the business - innovative design, marketing and good customer service.
+Although Francis was starting small by working from home, she realised she still had to think big and outsource what were not her forte, so she could concentrate on what would be the lifeblood of her business - innovative design, marketing and good customer service.

 So, right from the planning stage, she started creating a team to support her business.
 Her accountant recommended a bookkeeper who would set up and maintain her business systems.
 She found a factory where she could get her designs manufactured and she sourced a distributor of fashion accessories who was enthusiastic about her designs.

-With all this in place, she could get down to that all important design work and a strategy for marketing.
+With all this in place, she could now get down to her strengths, that all important design work, and develop her marketing strategy.

 Without coaching, Francis may just have ended up with a pile of unsold accessories, a shoebox full of paperwork and exhaustion.

-When a client comes to you wanted to start up their own business it's a good idea to get them to work their way through a SWOT analysis.
+When a client comes to you wanted to start up their own business it's a good idea to get them to work their way through a SWOT analysis to identify where they need to focus their attention and what is not a good use of their time.

 31 separate products included